maialenz/WetPaws/README.md

 The fonts used for the site were taken from [Google Fonts](https://fonts.google.com/).
 To make sure the information is not distracting and difficult to read, it was decided to use simple but  and consistent fonts previously used and seen in other projects within Code Institute like:

-- "Roboto"
+- "Roboto" (EDIT: it was chosen as the body typography, but I chose not to use it at the end as "Montserrat" fit better)
 - "Quicksand"
+- "Montserrat"
-- "Montserrat"/"Montserrat alternates" (for extra elegance and fun but used minimally not to break the flow of the information)
+- "Montserrat alternates" (for extra elegance and fun but used minimally not to break the flow of the information)

 ---